cloud-66-internal/help.cloud66.com/_includes/resources/terminology.md

 - **Build**

-The Cloud 66 build step occurs the first time you create a application - this is when your servers are created and software is compiled.
+The Cloud 66 build step occurs the first time you create an application - this is when your servers are created and software is compiled.

 - **Application (Stack)**